kissen/csvfilter/README.txt

-    -h, --help         show this help message and exit -c IDX, --col IDX  zero-indexed column to filter on, defaults to 0 -H, --skip-header  skip the first line (e.g. used for headers) -s SEP, --sep SEP  separator string, defaults to "," -l VAL, --leq VAL  only print values less than or equal to this value -L VAL, --lt VAL   only print values less than this value
+    -h, --help         show this help message and exit -c IDX, --col IDX  zero-indexed column to filter on, defaults to 0 -H, --skip-header  always print the first line (e.g. used to maintain headers) -s SEP, --sep SEP  separator string, defaults to "," -l VAL, --leq VAL  only print values less than or equal to this value -L VAL, --lt VAL   only print values less than this value